nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Git-LFS.md

     locksVerify = true
 ```

-When locks verification is enabled, SmartGit will invoke the invoke additional commands:
+When lock verification is enabled, SmartGit will invoke the following additional commands:

 - `git lfs locks --local`
 - `git lfs locks --remote`

-after every **Pull**, **Fetch** and after every background **Fetch** (if enabled in the **Preferences**, section **Background Commands**).
+These commands will run after every **Pull**, **Fetch**, and after every **background Fetch** (if enabled under Preferences > Background Commands).

-The output of these `git lfs locks` commands will be written to:
+The output of these `git lfs locks` commands is written to:

 - `./git/smartgit/lfs-locks-local`
 - `./git/smartgit/lfs-locks-remote`

-Once these files are present, the **Name** column icon will start denoting the locking state for LFS files.
+Once these files are present, the **Name** column icon will indicate the lock state of LFS files.

 #### Example

-The following screenshot shows how this display will look like:
+The following screenshot shows how this display appears:

-- `file` is normal file to which no LFS lock information applies
+- `file` - a normal file to which no LFS lock information applies
-- `huge` is *locked by someone else*
+- `huge` - locked by someone else
-- `huge2` is *locked by yourself*
+- `huge2` - locked by you
-- `huge3` is *lockable* (configured in` .gitattributes`)
+- `huge3` - lockable (configured in` .gitattributes`)

 ![](../attachments/53215476/53215477.png)

 #### Note

-> In the **Log** window, lock states will only be displayed for the **Working Tree** node.
+> In the **Log** window, lock states are only displayed for the **Working Tree node**.

 ## Troubleshooting

-> 1. If the 'LFS \| Lock'  enable property `status.lfs.locks` in the **Preferences**, section **Low-level Properties**.
+- To enable the **LFS | Lock** command, set the property status.lfs.locks under Preferences > Low-Level Properties.
+>
-> 2. If your `git-lfs` executable is not found by SmartGit, try using absolute paths for the `git-lfs` executable configuration in the `gitconfig` file containing the Git-LFS filter definition.
+- If your git-lfs executable is not detected by SmartGit, try using absolute paths for the `Git-LFS` executable in your gitconfig file (where the Git-LFS filter is defined).
->    Alternately, change your SmartGit Git executable configuration to to the bundled Git under the [Command Preferences](../GUI/Preferences/Commands#git-executable) options.
+Alternatively, configure SmartGit to use the bundled Git under the [Command Preferences](../GUI/Preferences/Commands#git-executable) options.
+>
-> 3. If you are encountering unexpected errors when invoking **Lock** or **Unlock** commands on files,
->    this may be caused by a strange behavior of current Git-LFS versions (2.5) which will fail when invoked with a working directory with an incorrect case.
+- If you experience unexpected errors when using the **Lock** or **Unlock** commands, this may be due to a known behavior in Git-LFS v2.5.
+It may fail if the working directory path has incorrect case sensitivity.
->    To workaround the problem, make sure that the path in `repositories.xml` has correct case, especially the drive letter must be uppercase, for example:
+To work around this issue, ensure that the path in `repositories.xml` has the correct case.
+The drive letter must be uppercase.
+Example:
+`
 >
 > ``` java
 > <obj type="@Repository" id="...">